BLCM/modding-web/_pages/runningmods.md

 # Running Mods

+This page deals with "traditional" text-based Borderlands 2 / Pre-Sequel mods of the sort that are found on the [BLCMods Github](https://github.com/BLCM/BLCMods).
+There's a newer kind of mod called a [Python SDK Mod](/sdk-mods/) which has a completely different method of installation and management.
+See that page for more info on those!

-The main tool to use to manage Borderlands 2 / Pre-Sequel mods, and prepare your game for running mods, is the Borderlands Community Mod Manager, or BLCMM.
+For "traditional" text-based mods, though the main tool to use to manage them, and prepare your game for running mods, is the Borderlands Community Mod Manager, or BLCMM.

 {% include youtubeplayer.html id=page.blcmmID %}

-[Click here to download and install BLCMM](https://www.dropbox.com/sh/rsljh5c55s8e9ah/AABMuarIfYCxJb8GiSY1IF6La?dl=0) *(Most Recent Version: v1.1.8, on November 9, 2018)*
+[Click here to download and install BLCMM](https://www.dropbox.com/sh/rsljh5c55s8e9ah/AABMuarIfYCxJb8GiSY1IF6La?dl=0) *(Most Recent Version: v1.2.0, on May 22, 2020)*

 BLCMM will auto-update to the latest version, if needed, from its splash screen.

-# Preparing Borderlands for Modding, Method 1 (Hex Multitool)
+# Preparing Borderlands for Modding, Method 1 (BLCMM)

-Before you start running mods you need to hex edit your BL2/TPS executables to enable the console fully.
-You can easily do this using c0dycode's [Hex Multitool](https://github.com/c0dycode/Borderlands-Hex-Multitool).
+Before you start running mods, you need to hex edit your BL2/TPS executables to enable the console fully.
+One way to do this easily is inside the Borderlands Community Mod Manager itself.
-The Hex Multitool is a utility which allows you to make several changes to the Borderlands executable files, including the console changes.
-It can't be used to manage mods like BLCMM does, so you'll still need BLCMM, but it's needed to perform these edits, when BLCMM's hex editing is currently broken.

-The current Hex Multitool version can be found here: [BL Hex-Multitool .NET 4.5.zip](https://github.com/c0dycode/Borderlands-Hex-Multitool/raw/master/BL%20Hex-Multitool%20.NET%204.5.zip) (requires .NET 4.5)

-# Preparing Borderlands for Modding, Method 2 (BLCMM, Currently Broken!)

-**Note:** Since the April 2nd (2019) patch to BL2 and TPS, BLCMM's hex editing (described here) is broken.
-You can and should still use BLCMM for everything else it does, but for now, the hex editing described here will **not** work.

 The first time you start up BLCMM, it will launch a dialog to help you prepare BL2 and TPS for accepting mods.
 The main two things which have to happen is